Shelter From the Storm on the MBT

 In honor of the MBT’s birthday, here’s the story of those sturdy little shacks along the way.
 It’s a story you won’t read anywhere else expect on Leadville Today.

-If you’ve ever been out enjoying Leadville’s Mineral Belt Trail (MBT) and got caught in some unexpected weather – like an afternoon rain storm – you were probably grateful that there was a shelter nearby.
+If you’ve ever been out enjoying Leadville’s Mineral Belt Trail (MBT) and got caught in some unexpected weather – like an afternoon rainstorm – you were probably grateful that there was a shelter nearby.
 And like everything else in this old mining town, these structures have a history, a story about how they were made, and how they each got their name.

 It was back in October 2014, when the MBT installed the fourth, and final (to date), shelter in the southwest quadrant of the trail, between mile marker 10 and 11.
 So as the work crews got ready to haul Chad’s Shelter up the hill, I got the call to come and cover the historic event.
-It was also a good chance to meet up with MBT historian and generational good guy from Leadville’s Howard Tritz.
+It was also a good chance to meet up with MBT historian and general good guy from Leadville’s Howard Tritz.

 Did you know that all four of the MBT buildings’ materials and labor were donated by Smith Lumber?
-And it’s the structures’ interesting design that give a clue to their origin; it’s the ultimate in recycling, in fact.
+And it’s the structures’ interesting design that gives a clue to their origin; it’s the ultimate in recycling, in fact.

 So what are stulls?
 Stulls were used in sacking lumber for transportation.
 Over the years as this family-owned business provided the materials for many of the structures in town, Smith Lumber would set aside the stulls after unloading lumber deliveries.
-They started doing this for the express purpose of being re-purposed into a MBT shelter.
+They started doing this for the express purpose of being re-purposed into an MBT shelter.